dd-dreams/aft/README.md

 aft (Advanaced File Transfer) is a minimal and secure tool for sharing files between two parties easily and efficiently.
 Works in Windows, Linux and macOS.

-WARNING: This program is currently in alpha stage.
-Security might be weak.
+This program is currently in beta stage.

 # Features
 - Encryption.